akgondber/post-command-hook/README.md

 ### .setRunOnce(value)

 Instructs to keep already performed commands in the registry and not to run them again.
-It allows you to add a plugins which are going to be performed without executing previously issued commands.
+It allows you to add a plugins which are going to be ran without executing previously issued commands.

 ##### value